langenhagen/experiments-and-tutorials/Linux/hello-deb-packages/README.md

 # Hello Deb Packages
 Showcase the structure of a custom debian package and how to build/install it.

+The `.deb` files are actually Unix Archive (`.ar`) files.
+You can create, inspect and manipulate those files with the tool `ar` manually.

 Build like:
 ```bash
 dpkg-deb --build my-hello-deb-package/